NVE/ebm/docs/source/user_guide/user_case.rst

 **Defining explicit lighting for TEK30**

-While the default values for lighting in `energy_need_original_condition.csv<energy_need_original_condition>` are handy for editing, you might want to set explicit values for TEK30.
+While the default values for lighting in :ref:`energy_need_original_condition.csv<energy_need_original_condition>` are handy for editing, you might want to set explicit values for TEK30.

    .. admonition:: explicit TEK30